History of opium in China: Republican China

+Second Sino-Japanese War and Chinese Civil War

-In 1934 in the communist Shaan-Gan (Shaanxi Gansu) Border Region, the communist government sought to curtail opium.
-Peasants responded that they would leave the communist area for nationalist territory where they could cultivate and use opium.
-As a result, the communist government decided to tacitly permit opium in the region.
+In 1934, in the Shaan-Gan-Ning Border Region, the Chinese Communist Party (CCP) initially sought to curtail opium production.
+Peasants responded that they would leave the CCP-controlled area for Nationalist territory where they could cultivate and use opium.
+As a result, the CCP permitted opium cultivation in the region.

-During the Second Sino-Japanese War, to raise funds, the CCP in the Shaan-Gan-Ning Border Region cultivated and taxed opium (alias "特货", lit 'special good') production and dealing, selling to Japanese-occupied and Kuomintang provinces.
-By 1945, opium taxes generated over 40 percent of the CCP's revenue.
-According to Jonathan Marshall, Chongqing also regarded opium as a key commodity in the smuggling from KMT-controlled areas including Sichuan and Yunnan to the Japanese-occupied zone, revenues from which compensated urgent government expenditures and military costs during the Civil War.
-To raise necessary funds, Chongqing also permitted Shanghai Green Gang leader Du Yuesheng, who possessed many connections within Japanese-controlled territory, to manage the opium smuggling business.
-Du's operation was under general Taili, who took charge of the anti-smuggling bureau's supervision.
+During the Second Sino-Japanese War, to raise funds the CCP in the Shaan-Gan-Ning Border Region cultivated and taxed opium production and dealing, selling to Japanese-occupied and Kuomintang provinces.
+By 1945 opium taxes generated over 40 percent of the CCP's revenue.

+According to Jonathan Marshall, Chongqing regarded opium as a key commodity in the smuggling from Kuomintang-controlled areas including Sichuan and Yunnan to the Japanese-occupied zone, revenues from which compensated urgent government expenditures and military costs during the Chinese Civil War.

 In territories occupied by Japanese forces, collaborationist governments received a large part of their funds from opium revenue.
 Although the narcotics trade remained nominally illegal, both local officials and Japanese military authorities often colluded with drug traffickers.
 As a result, opium monopolies were established and drug use in occupied areas grew.
 For example, the Mengjiang puppet regime in Inner Mongolia exported more than half its opium production to Shanghai between 1939 and 1942.
-In Japanese-occupied Shanghai itself, the opium trade was effectively revived by the Japanese authorities after war-related supply disruptions, with the army directly supplying it to the city and the distribution being handled by a state monopoly under the Liang Hongzhi government.
-After its merger with the Wang Jingwei regime, government opium profiteering continued until 1944, when prohibition was implemented, though it never bore results due to the surrender of Japan and the coinciding fall of Chinese puppet states.
+In Japanese-occupied Shanghai, the opium trade was effectively revived by the Japanese authorities after war-related supply disruptions, with the army directly supplying it to the city and the distribution being handled by a state monopoly under the Liang Hongzhi government.
+After its merger with the Wang Jingwei regime, government opium profiteering continued until 1944, when prohibition was implemented, though it never bore results following the surrender of Japan and the coinciding fall of Chinese puppet states.
 The association of Japanese occupiers and collaborators with opium profiteering was used for propaganda purposes by both the Communist and the Nationalist side, and parallels were drawn between the Japanese invasion and the Opium Wars, fomenting opposition to drug use among the populace.